 During the pandemic, the District relied on the flexibility of having variable staffing which may be reduced at any time as the nature of those services were limited in duration.
-As we recover and with an anticipated growth in revenues, the District will convert 26 limited employees to regular employees and will eliminate 1 regular employee.
-The increase in the FY 2022 staffing below is primarily a result of converting limited employees to regular employees.
+As we recover and with an anticipated growth in revenues, the District will convert 23 limited employees to regular employees.
+The increase in the FY 2022 staffing below is a result of converting limited employees to regular employees.